13.1.26 Life Story Work and Preparation for Adoption

 When discussing this area of work a number of terms tend to be used interchangeably, although they describe quite different activities.
 The following definitions attempt to differentiate between these terms for greater clarity:

 “Direct work” - this describes working face-to-face with a child using a variety of methods, according to the age, level of understanding and preference of the child.
 The focus can be on any subject.
-Methods include play, story books, workbooks, family trees, eco maps, timelines, CD-Roms etc.
+Methods include play, role play, story books, workbooks, family trees, eco maps, timelines, CD-Roms, apps on mobile devices etc.